Functional-Bus-Description-Language/Specification/src/glossary.typ

 ]

 #block(breakable:false)[
+/ compiler back-end:
+  The part of a compiler responsible for taking registerification result and generating provider or requester firmware, gateware, or software.
+]

+#block(breakable:false)[
+/ compiler front-end:
+  The part of a compiler responsible for parsing files with functional bus description and carrying out the registerification process.
+]

+#block(breakable:false)[
 / data:
   The data term is used to refer to the content of the registers.
   Unless it is used in the context of internal data types of the language.